 To resolve, try these troubleshooting tips:

-- If you have references to non-existent fields, data type conflicts, or other invalid mappings, either find the invalid mapping and unmap it or check the file schema to make sure all fields are accounted for and have compatible data types.
+- If you have references to non-existent fields, data type conflicts, or other invalid mappings, either find the invalid mapping and unmap it or check the schema to make sure all fields are accounted for and have compatible data types.
 If you have references to non-existent variables, check to make sure the variable exists.

-- If you have source or target activities adjacent to the transformation, make sure you provide a file schema for each one.
-File schemas can be provided from within the activity itself during its configuration (see documentation for each connector), or by defining a file schema from directly within the transformation.
+- If you have source or target activities adjacent to the transformation, make sure you provide a schema for each one.
+File schemas can be provided from within the activity itself during its configuration (see documentation for each connector), or by defining a schema from directly within the transformation.

 Transformation is invalid.